nrinaudo/kantan.xpath/docs/src/main/tut/metacritic.md

 do some publications consistently rank titles from a given publisher higher than others?

 As is often the case, the main difficulty was not to analyse the data but actually get my hands on it.
-I hoped Metacritic would provide an API or, baring that, acceptably up-to-date dumps of their data, but no such luck.
-So I set about writing a scrapper, which turned out to be a huge hassle - not because of anything smart Metacritic was doing to protect their data, but because the standard Scala XML library fought me every step of the way.
+I hoped Metacritic would provide an API or, baring that, acceptably up-to-date dumps, but no such luck.
+So I set about writing a scrapper, which turned out to be rather painful - not because of anything smart Metacritic was doing to protect their data, but because the standard Scala XML library fought me every step of the way.

 That's how kantan.xpath came about, and this tutorial shows how comparatively simple scrapping can be, with the proper tools.

 ## Setting things up